Why I Chose Bard

 Bard College Debate Union

 Bard debaters are having a big impact on campus and in the local community.
 Here, they discuss building friendships and pushing their intellectual boundaries in competition.
+Please visit the Debate Union's website for up-to-date information about debate formats and competition structure.

 Neil Gaiman at Bard College